Chart Color Schemes

 Delacombe has seen below average employment performance when compared to national benchmarks

-Delacombe has a skilled workforce with well-represented essential services sectors.
-The unemployment rate in September 2025 was 4.9%, with an estimated employment growth of 2.8% over the past year.
+Delacombe has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 4.9% as of September 2025.
+Employment growth over the past year was estimated at 2.8%.

-Over the 12 months to September 2025, employment increased by 2.8%, labour force increased by 2.9%, causing the unemployment rate to rise by 0.1 percentage points.
-In contrast, Rest of Vic. saw a fall in employment by 0.7% and a contraction in labour force by 0.6%.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Delacombe's employment mix indicates local employment should increase by 6.4% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.
+Employment is concentrated in health care & social assistance, retail trade, and construction sectors.
+Conversely, agriculture, forestry & fishing shows lower representation at 1.3% versus the regional average of 7.5%.
+Many residents commute elsewhere for work based on Census working population to local population count.
+Over a 12-month period ending in September 2025, employment increased by 2.8% and labour force increased by 2.9%, causing the unemployment rate to rise by 0.1 percentage points.
+In contrast, Rest of Vic. experienced employment decline of 0.7% and labour force decline of 0.6%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Delacombe's employment mix suggests local employment should increase by 6.4% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment